ztomasze/dungeon-jacks/index.md

 ##### Hero Cards

-Remove the 16 face cards (J, Q, K, A) from the deck and shuffle them together.
+Remove the 16 face cards and aces (J, Q, K, A) from the deck and shuffle them together.
 From this face-card deck, draw cards until you reveal four cards that are all of a unique rank (J, Q, K, A) and a unique suit (D, H, S, C).
 This forms your band of heroes.

 > **Example**
 > You draw the Jack of Hearts (JH), which becomes your first hero.
 Next, you draw the King of Hearts (KH), but you already have a Hearts card.
 Next is the Jack of Spades (JS), but you already have a Jack.
 The next two cards are the Queen of Spades (QS) and the Ace of Clubs (AC), which become your second and third heroes.
 Now, the only remaining card that will fit in this party is the King of Diamonds (KD), so you hunt through the rest of the face-card deck to find it.